 At a Glance

 Increasing the length of working life is a major policy goal in aging populations.
-But despite its importance, there is surprisingly little research about which factors shape the length of working life, how it has developed in recent years, and how it differs by country.
+But despite its importance, surprisingly little research has been done about which factors shape the length of working life, how it has developed in recent years, and how it differs by country.

 Projects of this Research Area